K4KarolE/In_Time/README.md

     - After the new selection, app restarts with the selected skin + visible `Advanced settings`
 - Roll-down menu (second):
     - Able to select the widget to use
-    - Once it is selected, it automatically updates the sliders to selected widget's current position, size*(the size only for the timers)
+    - Once it is selected, it automatically updates the sliders to selected widget's current position, size(timers only)
     - Able to change the positions:
         - Home screen buttons (Play, Settings):
         - Settings window (displayed with disabled functionalities)